McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.9.0

 - **Breaking**: This release removes the themes implementation of `ref`/`relref` in favor for Hugos standard implementation.
 This is because of inconsistencies with the themes implementation.
-In advantage, your project becomes standard complient and exchanging this theme in your project to some other theme will be effortless.
+In advantage, your project becomes standard compliant and exchanging this theme in your project to some other theme will be effortless.

-  In a standard complient form you must not link to the `*.md` file but to its logical name.
+  In a standard compliant form you must not link to the `*.md` file but to its logical name.
 You'll see, referencing other pages becomes much easier.
 All three types result in the same reference:

   | Type          | Non-Standard                     | Standard               |
   | ------------- | -------------------------------- | ---------------------- |